mparmol/NG_Steam_Library_Metadata/README.md

 (node:3834371) [DEP0018] DeprecationWarning: Unhandled promise rejections are deprecated.
 In the future, promise rejections that are not handled will terminate the Node.js process with a non-zero exit code.

 Don't worry!
 It's the HowLongToBeat API trying to download games information.
 It will eventually continue the analysis.

-On the other hand, you can get the following error when using Steam API:

-> Error in function (type, msg, asError = TRUE)  :
-  Failed to connect to store.steampowered.com port 443 after 21036 ms: Couldn't connect to server

-In this case, run the script again.
-It will automatically continue from the last checkpoint file.

-Anothe possible error could come while using SteamSpy API.
-Just re-run the script.

-> Error in function (type, msg, asError = TRUE)  : getaddrinfo() thread failed to start

-[^1]: Excution time will depend on the library size, but time range from: **100 Games~** -> 8 min, **3000 Games~** -> 4 h, **15k+ Games~** -> 25h (depending on the API's).
-Working to improve performance!